cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-20-Part-2-pipelines.md

 ![Locks](/images/pipelines/lock.jpg)

 Onto the SSL/TLS story, when I first started to look at this I probably knew as much as the average developer.
 A server has a certificate that is certified by a known certificate authority.

 It has a public/private key and it is used by the client to make sure the server is who they say they are.
 This is also then used to perform some sort of "handshake" to agree on a key (well actually a set of keys) used to then do all communication from then on.
 This enables authentication of the server (and the client if using client certs although that is less common) and to secure further communications... easy right?

 Well yes and no, my basic assumptions were correct, but I figured lets get some background before I just off and port SslStream.
 I thought SslStream has been around for sometime, had Xplat added to it and made in another time.

-Ben Adams seemed to hint (well more than that) at the "allocaty" nature and maybe a fresh look was needed.
+Ben Adams seemed to hint [https://github.com/dotnet/corefx/issues/11826](well more than that) at the "allocaty" nature and maybe a fresh look was needed.

 So then where to start?
 I always find that it's best if you want to deep-dive something then you go to the source and work up, that way you are less likely to build assumptions into your thinking before you have some grounding in the topic.
 That left one source....
 IETF specs